-A total of 15 Sector Expert Consultations to solicit inputs from local experts about the best solutions for Andhra Pradesh Priorities Project.
+First, we listened.
+We organised 18 Sector Expert Consultations to solicit inputs from local experts about the best solutions for Andhra Pradesh.
 These consultations were held in Vijayawada, Guntur, Visakhapatnam & Hyderabad.
-Over 600 interventions in total were suggested during these consultations with over 220 experts participating in the consultations.
+Over 600 interventions in total were suggested during the consultations with over 220 experts participating.